virtual-world-framework/vwf/public/web/docs/multiuser.md

 ## What needs to be created

+- A user object that consists of:
-- A camera that the user's point of view will be rendered from -<br/>&nbsp;&nbsp;This will go in the model (.yaml) so other users can assume your viewpoint, if desirable
+	- A camera from which the user's point of view will be rendered -<br/>&nbsp;&nbsp;This will go in the model (.yaml) so other users can assume this user's viewpoint, if desirable
 	- A 3D model for the user's avatar (optional if you don't want other users to be able to see them) -<br/>&nbsp;&nbsp;This will also go in the model (.yaml) so everyone will see it
-- A reference that tells the user that this camera and 3D model is "theirs" -<br/>&nbsp;&nbsp;This will go in the view (.html) so every user's can be different
+- A reference that tells the user that this camera and 3D model is "his" -<br/>&nbsp;&nbsp;This will go in the view (.html) so every user's can be different

-## How to create them
+## Create the user object

-You will need a method in your model (index.vwf.yaml) that we can call each time a user joins.
+We need a method in the model (index.vwf.yaml) that we can call each time a user joins.
 This one will do nicely:

 	var count = 0;